johnspray74/ReactiveCalculator/README.md

-# AUT Workshop 2020
+# ReactiveCalculator

-This is a repository for a workshop on ALA (https://abstractionlayeredarchitecture.com)
+This project was originally a workshop for ALA (Abstraction Layered Architecture) reference here: (https://abstractionlayeredarchitecture.com)

-The code is a Hello world program in ALA and C# for Visual Studio on Windows.
+The exercise was to write a calculator using ALA (in C# for Visual Studio on Windows).

-It contains the ALA layer folders:
+# The calculator

+I have had a long standing interest in calculators, and over the years owned many HP RPN calcultors.
+I eventually became depondent with them when they had large dot matrix displays.
+I felt they never used the display real estate well.
+The calculator we develop here is the calculator that these calculators should have been, and what all computer or phone calculators should be.

+# Folders and files

+The project contains the four folders that correspond to the four normal layers of ALA:

 * Application
 * Domain Abstractions
 * Programming Paradigms
+* Library

-Inside the Application folder is the Hello world program, which we will modify to during various exercises, all toward a cool application.
+Inside the Application folder is a Hello world application, which is the starting point for writing the calculators, and two versions of the calculator.
-Inside the Domain Abstractions folder are a few abstractions for us to use in the exercises.
+Inside the Domain Abstractions folder are a few pre-written reuseable abstractions for the applications to use.
-Inside the ProgrammingParadigms folder are some interfaces that the abstractions use to allow them to be wired together in different ways.
-Inside the Library folder is the WireTo extension method that the applications use to do the wiring.

-Inside the ProgrammingParadigms folder are some interfaces that the abstractions use to allow them to be wired together in different ways.
+Inside the ProgrammingParadigms folder are some interfaces that the abstractions use to allow them to be wired together in different ways and execute at run-time.
 Inside the Library folder is the WireTo extension method that the applications use to do the wiring.

 ## Getting started